Call for more actionable management of wolf

 Population of wolves in central Europe

 The parties also stress that they would like to see a new assessment of the size of the population of wolves in Central Europe.
 The wolves in the Netherlands are part of that population.
-If all sub-populations in Central Europe are added together, there is currently already a favorable conservation status (enough wolves to sustain the species).
+If all sub-populations in Central Europe are added together, there is already a favorable conservation status (enough wolves to sustain the species) at present.
 This would allow management of the wolf population.

 De Vries: "The concerns of our animal keepers, residents, but also of us as municipal and provincial governments, are great.
 More actionable wolf management in our province is needed in the short term.
 That is why we are sending State Secretary Rummenie this letter."